johnsyweb/johnsyweb.github.io/_posts/2020-06-03-cardiac-arrest-survivor.markdown

 cooked meals, looking after the kids and taking the eldest running: these were absolutely amazing.

-### Store you partner's work contact details in case of emergency
+### Store your partner's work contact details in case of emergency

 Your employer probably has your emergency contact details on file for should something happen to you at work, but do your family know how to contact your